amin-jalilzadeh-tu/Qiuari/prompt4.md

 ├── Grid Topology (Hierarchical)
 │   ├── Hierarchy: Building → CableGroup (LV) → Transformer → Substation
-│   ├── Hard constraints: LV network boundaries (no sharing across) │   ├── Capacity limits: transformer ratings, cable capacities │   └── Electrical properties: resistance, impedance (for loss calculation) │
+│   ├── Hard constraints: LV network boundaries (no sharing across) │   ├── Capacity limits: WE DONT HAVE IT, SO NOT BE INCLUDED │   └── Electrical properties:WE DONT HAVE IT, SO NO NEED TO BE INCLUDED │
 ├── Temporal Data
 │   ├── Historical: 15-minute electricity consumption (kW)